4 Best Antivirus Software With FREE Parental Controls

 We all want to protect our kids when they’re online, and the best way to keep your children and your network safe is by using a top-tier antivirus package that includes free parental controls.
-Parental control apps are great for limiting screen time and social media monitoring, but they won’t protect your children from viruses and malware.
-One accidental click on a flashy pop-up ad or suspicious website link can infect and compromise your entire home network.
+I found parental control apps are great for limiting my daughter’s screen time and monitoring social media, but they don’t protect her devices from malware.
+One accidental click on a flashy pop-up ad or suspicious link can compromise your entire home network.

-That’s why I tested dozens of antivirus programs with free parental controls — and some are even better than standalone parental control software!
+After rigorous testing, I’ve found several antiviruses with free parental controls that help protect my daughter when she’s online.
 Norton 360 takes the number 1 spot for a combination of superior malware protection and high-grade parental controls.
 Best of all, you can test Norton risk-free with a 60-day money-back guarantee available for all plans and make sure it’s right for you.

-- Norton 360 — #1 antivirus with powerful malware detection.
-Norton comes with extensive yet straightforward parental controls that include remote management of your kids’ devices, web access, and 60-day money-back guarantee.
+- Norton 360 — #1 antivirus with powerful malware detection — extensive yet straightforward parental controls, including content filtering, geo-tracking, and more.

 - McAfee — 100% malware detection rates with separate parental control dashboard but a more expensive option (especially after the first year).

-5 Best Antivirus Software With Free Parental Controls (Tested July 2021)
+The Best Antivirus Software With Free Parental Controls (Tested May 2022)